 Sample of Approved Programs with Business Coursework

-CIEE/ Business and Culture Program - Amsterdam, Netherlands
+IES/ Business and Economics in Amsterdam - Amsterdam, Netherlands

 Singapore Management University (SMU) - Singapore